devendratrivedi/devendratrivedi/README.md

 - 💻 I'm looking for an job in Machine Learning domain

-- 🌱 I’m currently learning from GreatLearning & Kaggle & GreatLearning
+- 🌱 I’m currently learning from GreatLearning & Kaggle

 - 👯 I’m open to collaborate on various domain projects